NVIDIA/NVFlare/examples/hello-world/ml-to-fl/README.md

-# Convert Machine Learning/Deep Learning to Federated Learning transition with NVFlare
+# Simple ML/DL to FL transition with NVFlare

 Converting Deep Learning (DL) to Federated Learning (FL) involves:
 1. Algorithms formulation, how to formulate a DL to FL algorithm and what information needs to be passed between Client and Server